There exist no Minimally Knotted Planar Spatial Graphs on the Torus: Proof of Theorem

 \subsection{The proof}

 We are now ready to prove Theorem~\ref{goal} and Corollary~\ref{Cor}:

 \begin{proof} (of Theorem~\ref{goal}).
 It follows from Lemma~\ref{nonStandard} that the statement of Theorem~\ref{goal} is true for nonstandardly embedded tori.
 Therefore, we assume that $\mathcal{G}$ is embedded in the standard torus~$T^2$.
-By Lemma~\ref{conn} (Connectivity Lemma) we can assume that $G$ is connected.
-Any connected spatial graph contracts to a spatial bouquet graph $\mathcal{B}$ if a spanning tree~$T$ is contracted in~$ S^3$.
+Since $\mathcal{G}$ contains no nonsplit link by assumption, we can assume by Lemma~\ref{conn} that $G$ is connected.
+Any connected spatial graph contracts to a spatial bouquet graph~$\mathcal{B}$ if a spanning tree~$T$ is contracted in~$ S^3$.
 If the spatial graph is embedded in a surface, edge contractions can be realised in the surface.
-It follows that a connected spatial graph~$\mathcal{G}$ which is embedded in the torus~$T^2$, contracts to a bouquet graph~$B$ which also is embedded in $T^2$ if a spanning tree is contracted.
+It follows that contracting a spanning tree of a connected spatial graph that is embedded in~$T^2$ results in a bouquet graph that is embedded in $T^2$ itself.
 Since $\mathcal{G}$ contains no nontrivial knot by assumption, $\mathcal{B}$ also contains no nontrivial knot.
-It follows from Lemma~\ref{bouquet} that a bouquet graph~$B$ that contains no nontrivial knot on the torus~$T^2$ is trivial.
-Therefore, any bouquet graph~$B=f(G)/f(T)$ which is obtained from $f(G)$ by contracting all edges of $f(T)$ in $ S^3$ is trivial and $f$ is primitive by definition.
+We know from Lemma~\ref{bouquet} that a bouquet graph that is embedded in the torus~$T^2$ and that contains no nontrivial knot is trivial.
+Therefore it follows that, for any chosen spanning tree $T$ of $G$, the bouquet graph~$\mathcal{B}=f(G)/f(T)$ which is obtained from $f(G)$ by contracting all edges of $f(T)$ in $S^3$ is trivial.
+Consequently $f$ is primitive by definition.
 By Theorem~\ref{free}, the restriction $f|_{G'}$ is free for all connected subgraphs $G'$ of $G$.
-Then Lemma~\ref{conn} ensures that the restriction $f|_{G'}$ is free for all subgraphs $G'$ of $G$ since $\mathcal{G}$ contains no nonsplit link by assumption.
-As~$G$ is planar by assumption, it follows from Theorem~\ref{plane} that $f(G)$ is trivial. \end{proof}
+Let $G''$ be a subgraph of $G$ that is not connected.
+Since $G''$ is a subgraph of $G$, it does neither contain nontrivial links nor nontrivial knots by assumption.
+Applying Lemma~\ref{conn} to $G''$ shows that the connected components of $f|_{G''}$ are split and at most one connected component $f|_{G''_1}$ of $f|_{G''}$ is not trivial.
+Therefore, the restriction $f|_{G''}$ is free if and only if $f|_{G''_1}$ is free.
+Since $G''_1$ is a connected subgraph of $G$, we know already that $f|_{G''_1}$ is free.
+Therefore, the restriction $f|_{G_s}$ is free for all subgraphs $G_s$ of $G$.
+As~$G$ is planar by assumption, it follows from Theorem~\ref{plane} that $f$ is trivial. \end{proof}